-Do not drive your vehicle on-pavement with the door frame removed as you lose the protection these structural elements can provide.
+Do not drive your vehicle on pavement with the door frame(s) removed as you will lose the protection that they can provide.
 This procedure is furnished for use during off-road operation only.

-Door Frame Removal (2 Door Models)
+Door Frame Removal (Two-Door Models)

-1. Unscrew and remove the door frame attachment knobs (2 per side).
+1. Unscrew and remove the door frame attachment knobs (two per side).